 You can view and monitor historical activities made by you, or others, within your organization.
 Click the submenu Monitoring to view historical activities through a single pane of glass.
-For more information on monitoring and audit logs, see the Edge-Cloud Console UI Guide for Developers.
+For more information on monitoring and audit logs, see the Edge-Cloud Console Monitoring Guide.

 Normally your client app would find your deployed App Instance by using the FindCloudlet API call with our SDKs.
 However, the ComputerVision app provides a built-in client that you can test immediately.
 Click on the App Instance you just deployed and look at the URI value:

 You can copy this and paste it into your web browser address bar to create the URL you need in the form "https://URI:8008".
 For the example shown, the full URL would be "https://cv-cluster.munich-main.tdg.mobiledgex.net:8008".
 After entering this URL, you should see a MobiledgeX Face Detection app running in your web browser.